Concerns Resolution

 Should disagreements be in relation to processes whereby there is a Lead Professional / IRO / Chair of multi-agency meeting they should be informed in writing for information and monitoring.

-Where a resolution is reached this should be clearly recorded and shared with everyone involved including the agreed points of resolution and any next steps.
+Where a resolution is reached this should be clearly recorded and shared with everyone involved including the agreed points of resolution, any next steps and the rationale for the decisions made, with a clear agreement regarding how and when this will be achieved and by whom.

-If following Step 1 the disagreement remains, discuss with your designated lead for safeguarding and immediately refer this to your line manager, for them to discuss with the line manager of the other practitioner1.
+If after following Stage 1 the disagreement remains, discuss with your designated lead for safeguarding and immediately refer this to your line manager, for them to discuss with the line manager of the other practitioner[1].

 Line managers may consider utilising any of the identified approaches listed above to facilitate the resolution.

 They should do this within an agreed timescale with the practitioner raising the concern, and a timescale for response from the other line manager should also be agreed.
-Where possible this should not exceed 10 working days between stages and one month for the overall process to be completed.
+Where possible this should not exceed 10 working days between stages.

 The principles of recording as outlined in Stage 1 should be followed both during the process and at the point of resolution.